ETS-ReactNative3/NoiseHub/README_software.md

 >**API**
 >
->This file contains several file, each with functions to be used throughout the application.
+>This directory contains several files, each with functions to be used throughout the application.
 >
 > `helperFunctions.js`:
 > - sleep() - A function that takes a numerical values as an input, representing the number of milliseconds to sleep